-Simple to make and cheaper than the store bought varieties, this Sunflower Seed Butter is delicious and perfect for anyone with a nut allergy.
+Simple to make and cheaper than the store bought varieties, this Sunflower Seed Butter is delicious and perfect for anyone with a nut allergy or anyone who wants to mix up their nut butter routine!

-I’ve always liked sunflower seed butter (or sun butter) but I could never find it in store without all the added sugars.
-And therefore I just didn’t love it.
+I've always liked sunflower seed butter (or sun butter) but I could never find it in store without all the added sugars.
+And therefore I just didn't love it and definitely didn't want all that unnecessary sugar.

-That is why I made my own sunflower seed butter with no extra sugar.
-And it’s sooooo delicious.
+That is why I made my own sunflower seed butter with absolutely no added sugar.
+And it's sooooo delicious.

 I highly recommend you soak the sunflower seeds prior to toasting them.
 I know what you're thinking, why bother with another step?